 Guild activities are intended to stimulate high standards of writing and illustrating for children and make everyone aware of better books for children.
 We often collaborate with other groups having similar purposes.
 First and foremost is our annual Nonfiction Award.
-Throughout the year, Guild members participate in national, regional and local conferences and book fairs and also make countless school visits and presentations (Speakers Bureau).
+Throughout the year, Guild members participate in national, regional and local conferences and book fairs and also make countless school visits and presentations.

-In addition to the activities highlighted individually on this website, the Guild also participates in these events:
+In addition to the activities highlighted individually on this website, the Guild also participated in these events:

 The Guild in D.C.
 Schools

 In the 1950s, when the Guild was brand new, we were proud to help sponsor citywide Book Fairs.
 In the 1960s, we lobbied to bring libraries into D.C. elementary schools.
 During our 50th anniversary Luncheon in 2002, we started a new tradition by honoring a DC public school with a donation of 50 books, classroom visits by Guild members and teacher training by book specialists.
 Turning the Page (http://www.turningthepage.org) , a literacy group and member of the Guild, helps identify a school that is actively promoting reading in its community.

 2002 - Hendley Elementary School, 425 Chesapeake St SE